 ElastiCube documentation templates are essentially Data Dictionaries for the ElastiCube tables and columns with references to the data sources.
 Be sure to include connectivity information.
 I like to create a page for the overall ElastiCube and a separate page for each table.
 Custom column scripts should be documented as part of the corresponding EC table data dictionary.
 SQL Function tables should document the columns and provide the commented SQL code used to build the table.

 Starting with v7.2 you have data dictionary capability in the ElastiCube Manager.
 This allows you to define descriptive information for tables and columns.
 Tables also allow you to define tags to make it easy to designate types of data or related data.
 See an example in screen shot below from the Sample Healthcare EC.
 This is a very nice feature and really the only thing missing is the ability to export this information en mass or present it on a Sisense dashboard like a conventional data dictionary.
 Cross your fingers for a future update!
+See our blog post Sisense Data Models Data Dictionary for info on our Data Dictionary Application for Sisense Data Models.
+Also, beginning with L2023.6 Sisense provides a list view for data models.
+This add the capability to view a data model as a list with editing capability that among other things allows you to add and edit Tag and Description info for both tables and columns.
+Check it out after you update to L2023.6.

 You should also document other areas such as plugins, custom palettes, etc. See the screenshot below for a typical documentation table of contents list.